aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Microsoft Office Automation – Not Needed
     </h2>
     <p>
      Aspose.Email for .NET is built using managed code that does not need Microsoft Office or Microsoft Outlook to be installed on the machine to work with email processing.
-It is a perfect Microsoft Outlook automation alternative for dynamic message file manipulation as well as for sending &amp; receiving emails.
+It is a perfect Microsoft Outlook automation alternative for dynamic message file manipulation as well as for sending & receiving emails.
     </p>
    </div>
   </div>